Cottage Cheese Mashed Potatoes (High Protein)

 This post may contain affiliate links.

 Not only are they delicious, but they have a bit more nutrition folded in too.
-Instead of needing to use a bunch of heavy cream to get rich and creamy mashed potatoes, cottage cheese is the secret weapon here.
+Instead of needing to use a bunch of heavy cream to get a rich texture, cottage cheese is the secret ingredient that gives these potatoes a creamy consistency and a higher protein content.

 Cottage cheese has a creamy texture and mild flavor that makes it super versatile and perfect for recipes like this.
-Plus, it adds quite a bit of protein.
-Just one serving of these mashed potatoes has a whopping 10g of protein!
-Pretty impressive.
+Plus, it gives these potatoes a boost of protein!
+Just one serving of these mashed potatoes has a whopping 10 grams of protein!

 Ingredients for cottage cheese mashed potatoes: potatoes, cottage cheese, butter, sour cream, chives, parmesan cheese, garlic and milk on a countertop with labels.

-• Yukon gold potatoes: My favorite potatoes for mashed potatoes are Yukon gold, but you can sub in any potatoes you like.
+• Yukon gold potatoes: My favorite potatoes for mashed potatoes are Yukon gold yellow potatoes, but you can sub in any potatoes you like.
 Russet potatoes or red potatoes work great too.

-• Cottage cheese: Use whole-milk cottage cheese for the creamiest potatoes.
+• Cottage cheese: This recipe calls for a whole cup of cottage cheese.
+I like to use whole-milk cottage cheese for the creamiest potatoes.
 Good Culture is the absolute best in my opinion.

 • Parmesan cheese: Parmesan cheese adds a salty cheesiness that is just so yummy in these potatoes.
-You can sub in any other cheese that you like if you prefer.
+You can sub in any other cheese that you like if you prefer or omit this, but I love the extra flavor it gives!

 • Sour cream: I like adding sour cream just to add a bit of tanginess to these potatoes.

-2. Transfer the potatoes to a large pot of boiling water and boil until fork-tender, about 15 minutes.
+2. Bring a large pot of cold water to a boil and then add potatoes.
+Cook in a gentle boil until fork-tender, about 15 minutes.

 A cutting board full of diced potatoes.